IHE/ITI.mCSD/input/pagecontent/volume-1.md

   IHE XCA Retrieve Responding Gateway, etc.).

-The diagram below shows an excerpt of the HIE directory, showing one participant in the HIE that has two IHE XCA Endpoints.
+The diagram below shows an excerpt of the HIE directory, showing one participant in the HIE that implements IHE XCA with two Endpoints, and another that only uses one.
-Each Endpoint implements a specific XCA transaction.
-Note that these Endpoints share the same URL.

 <div>
 {%include usecase6-diagram.svg%}